 Carriers have had a difficult time keeping their fleets filled, meaning there were fewer carriers capable of fulfilling loads This increased the demand and companies were forced to pay higher rates to the few carriers fully staffed.
 Now that we are further away from the pandemic, carriers as a whole have been able to increase hiring.
 More carriers are available to fulfill spot rates, decreasing demand for their services and lowering prices."

-Peters says high-volume shippers, eCommerce retailers, and logistics ops should expect shipping rates to decrease but will ultimately normalize.
+Peters says high-volume shippers, retailers, and logistics ops should expect shipping rates to decrease but will ultimately normalize.

 Freight Demand and Owner-Operator Predictions